-PlayMakers Repertory Company announces the Summer Youth Conservatory for 2014.
-The Conservatory features Theatre Intensive, Theatre Quest and Theatre Tech programs for high school and middle school students, and culminates in a production of the Tony Award-winning musical “Hairspray.”
+PlayMakers Repertory Company announces the Summer Youth Conservatory for 2015.
+The Conservatory will feature Theatre Intensive, Theatre Quest and Theatre Tech programs for high school and middle school students, and culminate in a production of the classic, Tony Award-winning musical “Guys and Dolls.”

-Beginning June 16, a cast of high school-age actors will have the opportunity to train, rehearse and perform in a professional theater space — PlayMakers’ Paul Green Theatre in UNC’s Center for Dramatic Art – as part of this award-winning program.
+Beginning June 15, a cast of high school actors will have the opportunity to train, rehearse and perform in a professional theater space — PlayMakers’ Paul Green Theatre in UNC’s Center for Dramatic Art – as part of this award-winning program.

 The Summer Youth Conservatory has been honored by the North Carolina Theatre Conference (NCTC) with the Constance Welsh Youth Theatre Award for excellence in performance, service of mission and community outreach.
 NCTC recognized the Conservatory as having “become a model program for youth theater in North Carolina,” saying that the Conservatory has made professional theater training more accessible to the youth of the Triangle.

 PlayMakers will also offer a series of week-long classes for middle school students called Theatre Quest.
-This program will give students the opportunity to train with professional artists in a variety of subjects: Principles of Acting, Shakespeare and Stage Combat, Musical Theatre I: Solo Showcase, Musical Theatre II: ShowStoppers and Acting for the Camera.
-Students can participate in one week of training or all five.
-Teachers for Theatre Quest are John Dreher, Julie Fishell, David McClutchey, Caroline Strange and Estes Tarver.
+This program will give students the opportunity to train with professional artists in a variety of subjects: Principles of Acting, Musical Theatre I: Solo Showcase, Musical Theatre II: ShowStoppers, Musical Theatre III: PopStars!, Acting for the Camera, and Improv and Clowning.
+Students can participate in one week of training or all six.
+Teachers for Theatre Quest are John Dreher, Zachary Michael Fine, David McClutchey, John Patrick and Caroline Strange.

-Theatre Intensive and “Hairspray” will be cast by audition only.
+Theatre Intensive and “Guys and Dolls” will be cast by audition only.

 TheatreTech enrollment is based on application and subsequent interview and is open to high school students.

-For the young actors cast, five weeks of intensive training and rehearsal begin on June 16, 10:00 am-5:00 pm, Monday through Friday.
-Five public performances of “Hairspray” will take place July 16-20.
+For the young actors cast, five weeks of intensive training and rehearsal begin on June 15, 10:00 am-5:00 pm, Monday through Friday.
+Seven public performances of “Guys and Dolls” will take place July 15-19 and 24-25.
 Cast members will be expected to attend all rehearsals.
 Tuition is $1,500/actor, with scholarships available based on financial need.

 Theatre Quest students can enroll by contacting PlayMakers education manager Jennifer Wales at (919) 962-2491, email@example.com.
 Tuition is $300 per week.